STEELISI/SENMO/README.md

 * -l: learning rate.
 In the paper, we set it to 2e-5.
 * -e: number of epochs.
 In the paper, we set it to 6.

-For more details, please refer to Section 5.2 of the paper.
+For more details, please refer to Section 5.2 in the paper.

 ## Test
 We evaluate the fine-tuned model from the previous step on the separate (preprocessed) testing set.